-Dr Raats of the Food, Consumer Behaviour and Health Research Centre at theUniversityofSurreyhas expertise in the area of public health and behavioural nutrition research.
+Professor Raats of the Food, Consumer Behaviour and Health Research Centre at theUniversityofSurreyhas expertise in the area of public health and behavioural nutrition research.
 Her research interests include food choice, policy development and food safety.
-In this role, Dr Raats has secured over 3.4 million pounds of research funding, of which approximately two million pounds as principal investigator.
+In this role, Professor Raats has secured over 3.4 million pounds of research funding, of which approximately two million pounds as principal investigator.

 She previously worked at the Institute of Food Research, Health Education Authority (which was replaced by the Health Development Agency, which is now part of National Institute for Health and Clinical Excellence (NICE)) and the National Centre for Health Outcomes Development at the University of Oxford, gaining recognition in her area of research at national and international level,

 Professor Raats is one of the founding members, member of the Board of Directors (2001-2006) and recent secretary (2004-2006) of the International Society of Behavioral Nutrition and Physical Activity which plays an important role in fostering excellence in research in this field.